 \subsection{Setup}

-We implemented our protocol~$ \kepIpProtocol $ using the SMPC benchmarking framework MP-SPDZ~\cite{KellerMPSPDZ2020}.
-We adopt the setup from~\cite{Breuer_Matching_2022}, where different containers on a single server with an AMD EPYC 7702P 64-core processor are used for computing peers and input peers.
+We have implemented our protocol~$ \kepIpProtocol $ using the SMPC benchmarking framework MP-SPDZ~\cite{KellerMPSPDZ2020} version 0.3.5.
+We use the replicated secret sharing scheme from~\cite{Araki_ReplicatedSecretSharing_2016}, which to the best of our knowledge to date is the most efficient scheme for three computing peers with semi-honest security and an honest majority.\footnote{In the original version~\cite{Breuer_KepIp_2022} of this paper we used Shamir secret sharing~\cite{ShamirSecretSharing1979} and MP-SPDZ version 0.2.5.
+Besides these changes, for this extended version of the paper we were also able to parallelize a larger part of the protocol~$ \textsc{Kep-IP} $ in MP-SPDZ.
+Together with the better performance of replicated secret sharing compared to Shamir secret sharing, this leads to a significant runtime improvement compared to the runtimes presented in the original version of this paper.} We adopt the setup from~\cite{Breuer_Matching_2022}, where different containers on a single server with an AMD EPYC 7702P 64-core processor are used for computing peers and input peers.
 Each container runs Ubuntu 20.04 LTS, has a single core, and 4GB RAM.
 In our evaluations, we then run each of the three computing peers on a separate container.
 A fourth container is used to manage the sending of input and the receiving of output for all patient-donor pairs.
 Similar to~\cite{Breuer_Matching_2022}, we evaluate our protocol for three different values for the latency $ L $ (i.e., 1ms, 5ms, and 10ms) and a fixed bandwidth of 1Gbps between the computing peers.